lacey1998/Client-Server-Programming/README.md

 - **System Messages**: Notifications when users join or leave the chat
 - **Message Timestamps**: Each message displays the time it was sent

+## Creative Additions

+### 1. User Authentication System
+- Users must enter a username before joining the chat
+- Messages are tagged with the sender's username for clear communication

+### 2. Interactive Emoji Picker
+- Dedicated emoji button in the message input area
+- Quick emoji selection with a single click
+- Emojis are inserted at the current cursor position in the message
+- Available emojis: 😊 😂 ❤️ 👍 🎉 🔥 😎 🤔 👋 🙌

+### 3. System Messages
+- Automatic notifications when users join the chat
+- Automatic notifications when users leave the chat
+- Helps users track chat room activity in real-time

 ## Technologies Used

 - **Frontend**: HTML, CSS, JavaScript